mhaugrud/msumcspy/_sources/Files/FindingaFileonyourDisk.rst

 .. index:: file; path, path

-Finding a File on your Disk
+Finding a File on Your Disk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Opening a file requires that you, as a programmer, and Python agree about the